 GET TO THE ROOT OF YOUR HIP MOBILITY ISSUE

 On a side note, the above alternative gives you a way to keep deadlifting so you can continue to make gains but if you want to get to the root of the problem so you can deadlift off of the floor without low back pain, I’d definitely recommend checking out the free mobility tools I’ve put together in the link below.
-It includes my favorite hip mobility exercise that will help you see improvements fast.

 ABOUT COACH MATT PIPPIN